This month, and every month, we recognize and celebrate our LGBTQ+ family, friends, and colleagues.

 ORGANIZATIONS TO SUPPORT

-Learn more about just a few LGBTQ+ non-profit groups and organizations that work to combat racial, gender, and sexuality-based injustice and violence.
+Learn more about just a few LGBTQIA+ non-profit groups and organizations that work to combat racial, gender, and sexuality-based injustice and violence.

 The Human Rights Campaign is a national organization working towards equality for LGBTQ Americans.
 Founded by Steve Endean in 1980 as The Human Rights Campaign Fund with the intent to provide financial support for political candidates who supported LGBTQ rights, the organization quickly evolved and is now that largest LGBTQ civil rights organization in the U.S., providing support and awareness for and on behalf of the LGBTQ community.